djgoldsmith/shape/305/01-Github.md

   - Files are downloaded, edited and changes submitted to the master
 - CVS,  Subversion etc.
 - ISSUES:
-  - Require Coodination,  (How do we work offline)
+  - Require Coordination,  (How do we work offline)
   - Locking?

 ## Types of VCS (Distributed):